johnMamish/reading-journal/2020-04-29-Vonnegut-God-Bless-You-Mr-Rosewater.md

 >P.S.
 Who really does run this crazy country?
 These creeps [with all the money] sure don't.

   -- God Bless you Mr. Rosewater, Chapter 11

+Some themes in the book

+  - Money is equated with magic.

+    > Eliot fell silent, raised his tennis racket as though it were a magic wand.

+    chapter 14

+    >

+  - Whether or not people are useful is a recurring theme.
+The book's prose shows how inherited money can make people lazy sacks of nothing.
+Some of the book's characters argue that giving out welfare makes people lazy and useless.
+Trout's defense of Eliot's sanity at the end of the book nakedly invokes the idea.
+It's mentioned in a Kilgore Trout book in chapter 2.